gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

         004013a4 75 40           JNZ        LAB_004013e6
 ```

-Then we can execute the malware with any choosen password.
+Then we can execute the malware with any chosen password.

 If we check where `/etc/resolv.conf` is used in the code we can see it is passed as an argument to a `stat()` syscall for example: